MisterBrash/3U_U1-Assessment/README.md

 - no broken links or images.
 Test your links - make sure they go to the intended destination.
 - clean code.
 Is your HTML or CSS a complete mess?
 Have you followed the proper tabbing and organization demonstrated in class?
 Are you using proper HTML tags and document structure?

+**Notes**: Don't forget to include properly named and organized images.
+You can also include *other* media or link to other sources of information.
+YouTube videos can either be *[embedded](https://support.google.com/youtube/answer/171780?hl=en)* or linked-to.
+Is there a side-story or an interesting tangent you want the reader to go down?
+Link to it!

+It is important to focus on *content* and overall site structure *before* you work on style. **This cannot be stressed enough**.

+#### Your site **_must not_** include

+- Plagiarism (_stolen_ text or content)
+- Inappropriate language or images/media
+- Images of classmates or people without their permission
+- Private information (this is going to be a public site)
+- Use of AI.
+We have discussed this in class.

 ### Rubric:
 |Still Working / Next Steps| Program Requirements|Successes|
 |---|---|---|